saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 tags: [rust, rust basics]
 ---

-The centrepieces to optional values and error handling in Rust are the Option and the Result.
-I saw references to them in practically every crate out there.
-I saw lots of expressions ending with `?`, many functions returning `Result`, references to `Ok` and `Some` and I realized that a thorough understanding of both was going to be essential.
-In this article, I will work my way through the Option and the Result enum and touch on error handling in Rust.
+A thorough understanding of the Option enum and the Result enum are essential to understanding optional values and error handling in Rust.
+In this ariticle, I will work my way through both of them.

 ## Introduction